Criminal Lawyers in Delhi | Bail & FIR Quashing Defense

 Q: Can FIR be quashed?

-A: Yes, FIR can be quashed under Section 482 CrPC or Article 226 of Constitution if no offense is made out, matter is settled, or proceedings are abuse of process.
+A: Yes, FIR can be quashed under Section 528 of the BNSS, 2023 (formerly Section 482 CrPC) or Article 226 of the Constitution if no offense is made out, the matter is settled, or proceedings are an abuse of process.

 Q: What if police refuse to register FIR?

-A: You can approach the Superintendent of Police, file a complaint under Section 156(3) CrPC before Magistrate, or file a private complaint under Section 200 CrPC.
+A: You can approach the Superintendent of Police, file a complaint under Section 175(3) of the BNSS, 2023 (formerly Section 156(3) CrPC) before the Magistrate, or file a private complaint under Section 223 of the BNSS, 2023 (formerly Section 200 CrPC).

 Q: What is zero FIR?